decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 **💡 Tip**: Experiment with different movement curves.
 The differences are often subtle, but we subconsciously interpret information from how things move, like weight, friction, or even personality.
 {{< /hint >}}

-Use **on_finish_tween** trigger events in the **Triggers** component to activate an action after a tween has finished.
+Use **On Finish Tween** trigger events in the **Triggers** component to activate an action after a tween has finished.
 Use [states and conditional logic](#states-and-conditional-logic) to describe a looping path for a floating platform, so that it constantly moves between two locations.

 When an item performs a tween, this affects everything about the item.
 For example, if it changes scale, it changes the scale of its visible 3D model and also invisible collider geometry, the size of text, etc. If the item has any children (nested in the entity tree on the left), these child entities are also affected by the tween.